mypreview/ifblock/readme.txt

 == Description ==

 This block enables you to configure certain content to appear only if specified conditions are met (or be hidden) by setting different visibility rules.

-**Translators & Non-English Speakers**

-Translators are welcome to contribute to the plugin.
-Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-plugins/ifblock "WordPress translation website").

-**Get Involved**

-Want to contribute?
-Here's the [GitHub development repository](https://github.com/mypreview/ifblock "GitHub development repository").

-**Free Support**

-All support is handled via a dedicated support forum, available at [Community Forums](https://wordpress.org/support/plugin/ifblock "Community Forums").
-Please head out there to open a new topic, in case you have any questions.

-**Support this plugin**

-Don't forget to rate this plugin [5 shining stars](https://wordpress.org/support/plugin/ifblock/reviews/ "5 shining stars") if you like it, thanks!

 == Installation ==
 = Minimum Requirements =